 Why Engage in Election Work?

 Affordable homes are built with ballots every bit as much as they are built with bricks and drywall.
-Advocates for expanded housing affordability need to be a significant voting block.
+To build the political will for housing solutions, renters and advocates must demonstrate our power as a significant voting bloc.

 Census data confirm that low-income voters are registered and vote at lower rates than higher income citizens.
-While 87% of people with incomes over $100,000 were registered to vote in 2020 and 83% voted, just 60% of people with incomes below $20,000 were registered, and only 49% actually voted (U.S. Census Bureau.
-Voting and Registration in the Election of November 2020, April 2021)
+While 82% of people with household incomes above $100,000 were registered to vote in 2022 and 67% voted, just 57% of people with incomes below $20,000 were registered, and only 33% actually voted.
+(U.S. Census Bureau, Voting and Registration in the Election of November 2022, April 2023)

 The issue of homelessness and housing scarcity is elevated in public debate.

-Elected officials become educated on low-income housing issues and on how their decisions affect residents.
+Elected officials become educated on low-income housing issues and on how their decisions affect renters.

 Influential relationships are built with elected officials.